Yubaatar

-Yubaatar is the first known and southernmost Late Cretaceous multituberculate outside of the Mongolian plateau (most multituberculate specimens mainly consist only of teeth and jaws, and are rarely found in eastern Asia).
+Yubaatar is the first known and southernmost Late Cretaceous multituberculate outside the Mongolian plateau (most multituberculate specimens mainly consist only of teeth and jaws, and are rarely found in eastern Asia).
 With a skull 7 cm long, Yubaatar was one of the largest members of the group known from the Mesozoic, only exceeded in size by Erythrobaatar and Bubodens.
 Yubaatar had a unique feature among multituberculates in that its last upper premolar was replaced.
 The holotype specimen had a palaeopathology unique among known Mesozoic mammal, a severely broken right tibia bone, which was probably damaged in an accident, but had healed.

 Yubaatar was found to be basal to the clade Taeniolabidoidea, which consists of North American and Asian multituberculates; this indicates there was a faunal interchange between Asia and North America before the Cretaceous–Paleogene transition.
 The morphology of Yubaatar indicates that diversity in the complexity of the teeth of multituberculates, relating to their diets, increased with the number of genera and difference in body size, and that there was a shift in adaptations towards increased herbivory in the group across the Cretaceous–Paleogene boundary.